It's gettin' hot in herre.

 Having a bonfire party this year?
-Good for you, pal.
-Do it right with these banging tunes, with which you and your mates can hang harder than Guy Fawkes.
+Do it right with these banging tunes and kick it harder than the hangman kicked the stool when he hung Guy Fawkes.

 How we not start with this 90s rave classic?
 The pounding bass actually sounds kind of like a banging firework and if you play it while on the right kind of substances, you might just see dancing shapes flashing before your eyes.

-Play it when: You’re dodgy uncle lights up a rocket the size of a Coke can and, with a glint in his eye, whispers, “I’m the trouble starter, punkin’ instigator…”
+Play it when: Your dodgy uncle lights up a rocket the size of a Coke can and, with a glint in his eye, whispers, “I’m the trouble starter, punkin’ instigator…”

 Dua Lipa, ‘Hotter Than Hell’

-The London R&B and pop purveyor has been an NME favourite since last year’s soulful ballad ‘New Love’ marked her as a rising star, but it’s the banging ‘Hotter Than Hell’ that’ll get temperatures rising at your bonfire party.
+The London R&B and pop purveyor has been an NME favourite since her 2015 debut single ‘New Love’ marked her as a rising star, but it’s the banging ‘Hotter Than Hell’ that’ll get temperatures rising at your bonfire party.

 Play it when: You’re stood way too near to the bonfire.